ualib/agda-algebras/glossary.rst

       If :math:`α` is a type, then we sometimes refer to the **height** of :math:`α`, by which we mean the *universe level* of :math:`α`

     Heyting algebra
-      A **Heyting algebra** :math:`⟨L, ∧, ∨, ⊥, ⊤, →⟩` is a bounded :term:`lattice` with least and greatest elements ⊥ and ⊤, and a binary "implication" → that satisfies :math:`∀ a, b, c ∈ L, \ (c ∧ a ≤ b \ ⟺ \ c ≤ a → b)`.
-Logically, this says a → b is the weakest proposition for which the modus ponens rule, :math:`\{a → b, a\} ⊢ b`, is sound.
+      A **Heyting algebra** :math:`⟨𝐿, ∧, ∨, ⊥, ⊤, →⟩` is a bounded :term:`lattice` with least and greatest elements ⊥ and ⊤, and a binary "implication" → that satisfies :math:`∀ a, b, c ∈ 𝐿, \ (c ∧ a ≤ b \ ⟺ \ c ≤ a → b)`.  𝐿ogically, this says a → b is the weakest proposition for which the modus ponens rule, :math:`\{a → b, a\} ⊢ b`, is sound.
 The class of Heyting algebras forms a variety that is finitely axiomatizable.

     Heyting algebra homomorphism
       a :term:`lattice homomorphism` that also preserves Heyting implications; that is, if :math:`x, x' ∈ X`, then :math:`f(x → x') = f(x) → f(x')`.